 Note that in the region where \( P > \frac{Q}{2} \), VoC increases with $P$.
-However, when \( P < Q \) VoC becomes negative, indicating that the introduction of CoT reduces the reliability of visual reasoning.
-Therefore, in the ideal region where \( P > Q \), a higher VoC value reflects a greater benefit brought by multi-step reasoning.
+However, when \( P < Q \), VoC becomes negative, indicating that the introduction of new reasoning chain reduces the reasoning reliability.
+Therefore, in the desirable region where \( P > Q \), a higher VoC value reflects a greater benefit from multi-step reasoning.

-The partial derivative of VoC with respect to $FP$:
+The partial derivative of VoC with respect to $FP$ is:

-Note that in the region where \( P > Q \) VoC increases as the number of FPs decreases, highlighting the importance of minimizing FPs in improving reasoning reliability.
+Note that in the region where \( P > Q \), VoC increases as the number of FPs decreases, highlighting the importance of minimizing FPs in improving reasoning reliability.